 A great addition to HubSpot.
 Now you can sell throughout the entire HubSpot estate with payment built natively within HubSpot.
 Embed buy buttons and payment options into marketing emails, quotes, your website or even your live chat.
 Frictionless buying experiences, as they should be in 2021.

 HubSpot have successfully created an entire inbound marketing ecosystem, so you can recreate it for your business.
 There’s the tools to attract, convert and keep customers of course but wrapped around them is all the resources you need to master the art of inbound marketing, get technical support from a HubSpot certified agency and find your tribe with 150+ HubSpot User Groups around the world.
 We did say it was a movement!

 I say this from personal experience: HubSpot is only as strong as its weakest link.
-So, if a rogue salesperson or a customer-facing CEO isn’t plugged into HubSpot it will undermine all your contact data.
+So, if a rogue member of the sales team or a customer-facing CEO isn’t plugged into HubSpot it will undermine all your contact data.
 However, on the upside, if it’s used properly it will revolutionise the effectiveness and efficiency of sales and service functions.
 When used in tandem, HubSpot’s three main modules automatically capture a single, up-to-date view of the customer, from the moment they make contact to first sale and beyond.

 Connect your HubSpot CRM and Marketing data to all the other tools your team uses.
 Slice and dice your data as needed to spark new updates and actions on platforms such as MailChimp, Zapier, WordPress, SurveyMonkey, Slack and Zendesk.